 Church construction design has moved away from the conventional red brick building with a steeple and windows.
-The trend today is for a larger building that is more like a social center than simply a church, complete with a gym, coffee shop or snack bar, and a large permanent theater used for outside events as well as church services.
-And some of today’s more forward looking churches even boast a children’s club, rock climbing wall and basketball court.
+The trend today is for a larger building that is more like a social centre than just a church, complete with a gym, coffee shop or snack bar, and a large permanent theatre used for outside events as well as church services.
+And some of today’s more forward-looking churches even boast a children’s club, rock climbing wall and basketball court.
 Memorial parks, a patio area and pleasant walking paths are also increasingly popular.

 The use of natural light is also more common in contemporary church construction design, rather than the gloomy and dark interiors of yesterday.
 Not only does natural light seen as a closer connection with the divine, but it also attracts and retains more worshippers.

 Today’s churches have been designed to encourage visitors to mingle, linger after the service and get to know each other – which after all is one of the church’s most important roles.
-The brighter space and modern design also encourages more people to take part in church related events and activities.
+The brighter space and modern design also encourage more people to take part in church-related events and activities.
 And many larger churches are installing signs to help new members find their way through the often bewildering building.

-Better security is also a big part of church design today, and you may notice more security cameras ad secure entry points at a new church somewhere near you.
+Better security is also a big part of church design today, and you may notice more security cameras and secure entry points at a new church somewhere near you.